 Quiet Title Actions in California

-Definition of Quiet Title: A lawsuit filed to establish a person’s right to ownership of property by bringing into Court other persons with adverse claims to the property, and compelling the other persons to either prove their claims to the property, or be forever after prevented from doing so.
+“ Quiet Title is a lawsuit: A lawsuit filed to establish a person’s right to ownership of property by bringing into Court other persons with adverse claims to the property, and compelling the other persons to either prove their claims to the property, or be forever after prevented from doing so.
 The purpose of the lawsuit is to define who has an interest in the property, and to provide clear and marketable title.

 A quiet title action may be brought to establish any kind of title or interest, whether legal or equitable, in real or personal property.
 It may be brought to establish a leasehold interest, an easement, a license to use the land, or to establish ownership.

 A quiet title action is available to eliminate any kind of interest or adverse claim. a “Claim” includes any legal or equitable right, title, estate, lien, or interest in the property.
 Therefore, not only a person claiming an ownership interest in the property may file a quiet title action, but also the owner of an easement, a tenant, or the holder of a license to use the property may file a lawsuit to quiet title.

 An “adverse claimant” is anyone who asserts an ownership interest in the property, or anyone who interferes with the Plaintiff’s use or enjoyment of the property, causes a problem with the owner being able to obtain title insurance for the property, or otherwise decreases the value of the property.